tlswg/tls13-spec/draft-ietf-tls-tls13.md

 permitted hash algorithm, subject to restrictions in the certificate, if any.
 RSA signatures MUST be based on RSASSA-PSS, regardless of whether RSASSA-PKCS-v1_5 appears in "signature_algorithms".

-> Because DSA signatures do not contain any secure indication of hash algorithm, there is a risk of hash substitution if multiple hashes may be used with any key.
-Currently, DSA {{DSS}} may only be used with SHA-1.
-Future revisions of DSS {{DSS-3}} are expected to allow the use of other digest algorithms with DSA, as well as guidance as to which digest algorithms should be used with each key size.
-In addition, future revisions of {{RFC5280}} may specify mechanisms for certificates to indicate which digest algorithms are to be used with DSA.

 ### New Session Ticket Message